oobabooga/text-generation-webui/README.md

 # This is FP fork of Text generation web UI
-This forks adds fixes and enhancements to the original repo and it's closely following the main branch of Text generation Web UI
+This forks adds my personal fixes and enhancements to the original repo and it's closely following the main branch of Text generation Web UI

 # Text generation web UI